 Parumoana Community Polytechnic's third year gets underway next month with the introduction of a new course in media studies.
 The polytechnic is calling for applicants for the course, which will give 18 students the chance to try their hand at the skills used in broadcasting and publishing.

 Another new course being introduced this year is one leading to the New Zealand Certificate in Engineering.
-According to course tutor Van-Long Tuong, it is a "para-professional" qualification with five stages of study.
+According to course tutor Van-Long Tuong, it is a "para-professional" qualification with five stages of the study.
 It is fulltime for one year and covers stages one and two of the certificate.
 After the first year, students have a choice of going on to stage three in the first half of the next year or working then returning in the second half.

 Parumoana Community Polytechnic enters its third year 'bulging' with people and plans.
 The carpark is overflowing, more classrooms are going up, the administration block is on the move again and the crèche is nearly ready.